Applying for a meat plant operator licence

 Step 1: Application

-Contact foodsafetylicensing@ontario.ca with information about your plans to operate a meat plant before you complete the application package.
+Before you apply, contact foodsafetylicensing@ontario.ca with information about your plans to operate a meat plant.
 Our licencing team will:

-- advise you on the application and licensing process and the supporting documentation required
+- explain the application process and required supporting documents

-- provide you with a meat plant licensing information package
+- send you a meat plant licensing information package

 Meat plant licensing information package